geoffrey-young/RecommendationEngine/README.md

 ![](img/phase2a.png)

 Assuming you created a Glue crawler for your parquet results the data should be immediately visible via Athena, making the task relatively straightforward.
+There is [a Lambda function](code/lambda_function.py) in the [code directory](code/) that can get you started moving data from parquet to DynamoDB.

 For the second part, a full tutorial on building a serverless web application can be found [here](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
 For the display step, you will have an architecture like this: